“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 This course is 'Subject to Approval' and has not yet completed the University’s approvals process.
 Whilst we are confident that the course will be approved, there is the possibility that the course may not run or may be subject to alterations.
 This course is due to be validated by November 2020 after which we will write to all applicants who have applied for the course to let them know the outcome and of any changes.
 In the event that a course is not approved the University will make reasonable efforts to offer an alternative course at the University.

-Our BSc (Hons) Nursing (Mental Health) Degree Apprenticeship allows you to invest in your workforce by combining university education, work-based learning and ongoing professional development.
-While working as a valuable member of your team, your apprentices can develop the knowledge, skills and behaviours needed to give care, advice and support to people with mental health needs.
+Our BSc (Hons) Nursing - Registered Nurse Degre Apprenticeship (RNDA) (Mental Health) allows you to invest in your workforce by combining university education, work-based learning and ongoing professional development.
+While working as valuable team members, your apprentices can develop the knowledge, skills and behaviours needed to give care, advice and support to people with mental health needs.

 Mode of Study: